snek-at/jaen/README.md

 - Or build a local copy of the library with `npm run build`

 The demo site will now be accessible at <http://localhost:3000/>.

+#### Troubleshooting

+If you are having trouble to get the template up and running there are a few things you can try:

+- node-sass requires you to use node15.
+If you have node16 you can use nvm to get the repository running without having to downgrade

+If you encounter any other issues getting this template to work we ask you to report it so that we can improve the documentation.

+#### Editing

+To edit the page you have to log into the CMS.<br />
+The standard user for this is **snekmin** and the password for the account is **ciscociso**.

 ## [](#-how-to-code)💻 How to Code